 And this is only the beginning.
 Golf courses encircle the island and you are never far from another amazing hole with a spectacular view.

-For discounted rates and for tee times, you may want to contact Tee Times Hawaii at 1-888-675-GOLF.
+For discounted rates and for tee times, you may want to contact Hawaii Tee Times.
 This company works with over 50 courses in Hawaii to get the lowest rates and best tee times.
+Hawaii Tee Times

 - Escape to Extraordinary!